leomccormack/Spatial_Audio_Framework/README.md

 To the header search paths.

-Windows users must also install Intel's MKL, which can be freely aquired from
+Windows users must also install Intel's MKL, which can be freely acquired from
 * [Intel MKL](https://software.intel.com/en-us/articles/free-ipsxe-tools-and-libraries)

 ## Examples